2017 Welsh local elections: Eligibility to vote

 All registered electors (British, Irish, Commonwealth and European Union citizens) who are aged 18 or over on polling day are entitled to vote in the local elections.
 A person who has two homes (such as a university student who has a term-time address and lives at home during holidays) can register to vote at both addresses as long as they are not in the same electoral area, and can vote in the local elections for the two different local councils.

-Individuals must be registered to vote by midnight twelve working days before polling day (13 April 2017).
-Anyone who qualifies as an anonymous elector has until midnight on 25 April 2017 to register.
+Individuals had to be registered to vote by midnight twelve working days before polling day (13 April 2017).
+Anyone who qualifies as an anonymous elector had until midnight on 25 April 2017 to register.

-The 2017 Welsh local elections are likely to be the last local elections to be held before widespread changes by the Welsh Government under the Local Government & Elections (Wales) Bill.
+The 2017 Welsh local elections were to be the last local elections to be held before widespread changes by the Welsh Government under the Local Government & Elections (Wales) Bill.
 The Bill extends voting rights to 16 and 17 year olds and foreign citizens living in Wales, and makes it easier to register voters for future local elections.
 Around 1,900 prisoners would also be eligible to vote for the first time.